-If the matter is not resolved through consultation at College level, you may appeal to the Director, Student Services by submitting an Appeal of Final Subject Grade form.
-A subject grade may only be appealed on the grounds of procedural fairness or the accuracy of the grade.
+If the matter is not resolved through consultation at College level, you may appeal to the Director, Student Services by submitting an Student Appeal Application form.
+A subject result may only be appealed on the grounds of procedural fairness or the accuracy of the result.

 Enquiries should be made as soon as possible and appeal applications should normally be made no later than: